Kacper970/NIGHTMARE/README.md

 # Thesis

-In the folder **train_and_evalate** all the necessary code to train and evaluate models can be found.
+In the folder **train_and_evaluate** all the necessary code to train and evaluate models can be found.

 In the folder **inference_data** all the necessary code to generate the data files can be found.